Academic Policy and Regulation Information

 The Graduate Major / Department will be responsible for evaluating, approving, and initiating the application of credit using established criteria to ensure academic integrity of the coursework.
 This must be completed and submitted to the Office of Graduate Studies no later than the end of the first semester the student is enrolled in the graduate major.

 See Change of Graduate Major in the Admissions Section.

-Accelerated Majors allow highly qualified undergraduate students to complete a Bachelor’s degree and a master’s degree or a Bachelor’s degree and a professional doctorate in a select few majors on an accelerated timeline.
-Accelerated Majors commonly offer a shorter duration to completion of both degrees.
+Bachelor/Master’s Pathways allow highly qualified undergraduate students to complete a bachelor’s degree and a master’s degree or a Bachelor’s degree and a professional doctorate in a select few majors.
+Bachelor/Master’s Pathways commonly offer a shorter duration to completion of both degrees.
 Students complete a portion of the required graduate coursework while classified as an undergraduate student and have it count towards both degrees.
 As soon as the student completes the undergraduate degree requirements, the student is converted to graduate student status, where the remaining graduate requirements are fulfilled.
-Students interested in pursuing an Accelerated Major must complete an Accelerated Major Application.
+Students interested in pursuing a Bachelor/Master’s Pathways must complete an Bachelor/Master’s Pathways Application.

-Note: Although students may be in an Accelerated Major, pursuing a Bachelor’s and Master’s Degree at the same time, they cannot be in two levels at once.
+Note: Although students may be in a Bachelor/Master’s Pathways, pursuing a Bachelor’s and Master’s Degree at the same time, they cannot be enrolled in two levels at once.

 - Require that degrees are conferred sequentially